Last Updated on October 19, 2023 by Kayla

 Planning, decorating, shopping, gift wrapping, cleaning, cooking, and traveling is a lot to manage – especially on top of other everyday responsibilities.

-When I polled LIFe members about holiday challenges, managing family schedules was the most significant stressor.
+When I polled my women’s bariatric community about holiday challenges, managing family schedules was the most significant stressor.
 So while it can be easy to say “yes” in the moment or to accommodate others, I challenge you to take personal inventory of your calendar and energy.

 Take a look back